 - 1. No locked rowels or rowels that will lock on spurs may be used on bareback horses and saddle broncs.
-No sharpened spurs can be used in any event. - 2.
-No animal shall be beaten, or cruelly prodded. - (i.)
+No sharpened spurs can be used in any event. - No animal shall be beaten, or cruelly prodded. (i.)
 Electronic Prods are not allowed on the arena floor in any manner.
-This includes behind the roughstock chutes as well as the timed event chutes. - (ii.)
-No wooden paddles may be used on stock, however, straps are permissible. - 3. (a) A neck rope must be used in the tie down roping and a calf must not be busted. - (i.)
-If a horse stops and the calf hits the end of the rope in such a manner that the calf busts himself, the roper will not be responsible. - (b) Contestant must adjust rope and reins in a manner that will prevent the horse from dragging the calf. - (c) Rope to be removed from calf's body as soon as possible after tie is deemed official. - 4.
+This includes behind the roughstock chutes as well as the timed event chutes.

+(ii.)
+No wooden paddles may be used on stock, however, straps are permissible.

+- 3. (a) A neck rope must be used in the tie down roping and a calf must not be busted.(b) Contestants must adjust rope and reins in a manner that will prevent the horse from dragging the calf. - (c) Rope to be removed from calf's body as soon as possible after tie is deemed official. - 4.
 The placing of fingers in eyes, lips or nose of steers while steer wrestling is forbidden. - 5.
 Animals for all events may be inspected before the draw. - (i.)
-No sore, lame, sick, or injured animal or animals with defective eyesight shall be permitted in the draw at any time. - (ii.)
-Should an animal become sick or be injured between the times it is drawn and the time it is scheduled to be used in competition, another animal shall be drawn for the contestant as provided in the rules. - (iii.)
-An official veterinarian should be available at all times. - (iv.)
-A judge must pass on the animal's inability to be used before it can be replaced in the draw - 6.
-A conveyance must be available to remove animals from arena in case of injury. - 7.
-No sharp or cutting objects in cinch, saddle-girth or flank straps shall be permitted. - (i.)
-Only sheepskin-lined flanking straps shall be used on bucking stock and such straps shall

-- be of the quick-release type. - 8.
+No sore, lame, sick, or injured animal or animals with defective eyesight shall be permitted in the draw at any time.

+(ii.)
+Should an animal become sick or be injured between the times it is drawn and the time it is scheduled to be used in competition, another animal shall be drawn for the contestant as provided in the rules.

+(iii.)
+An official veterinarian should be available at all times.

+(iv.)
+A judge must pass on the animal's inability to be used before it can be replaced in the draw.

+- 6. A conveyance must be available to remove animals from arena in case of injury. - No sharp or cutting objects in cinch, saddle-girth or flank straps shall be permitted. (i.)
+Only sheepskin-lined flanking straps shall be used on bucking stock and such straps shall be of the quick-release type. - 8.
 Disqualification will result from the use of an electronic device during a performance. - 9.
-No stimulants or hypnotics to be used, or given to any animals used for contest purposes. - 10. (a) Chutes must be constructed so as to prevent injury to stock. - (b) Maintenance men and equipment shall be stationed at chutes to assist in the removal of any animal should it become caught. - The rodeo arena shall be free of rocks, holes and obstacles which might cause injury to stock. - 12.
+No stimulants or hypnotics to be used or given to any animals used for contestant purposes. - 10. (a) Chutes must be constructed so as to prevent injury to stock.(b) Maintenance men and equipment shall be stationed at chutes to assist in the removal of any animal should it become caught. - 11.
+The rodeo arena shall be free of rocks, holes and obstacles which might cause injury to stock. - 12.
 Clowns are not to abuse stock in any way. - 13.
 No small animals or pets will be allowed in the rodeo arena where restraint is necessary or where they are subject to injury or attack by another animal. - 14.
 Livestock is to be removed from the rodeo arena after completion of entry in contest. - 15.
-Use of fireworks to frighten animals is prohibited. - Any unnecessary roughness used in rodeo competition will result in disqualification and/or suspension. - 17.
+Use of fireworks to frighten animals is prohibited. - 16.
+Any unnecessary roughness used in rodeo competition will result in disqualification and/or suspension. - 17.
 When artificial horns are used on team roping cattle, they must be removed immediately after each performance. - 18.
-There will be an automatic \$100 to \$1200 fine as well as probation/suspension, levied by judges or the board of directors for any mistreatment of a rodeo animal.
-Fines for repeat offenders will double and the board can reassess any situation and levy a higher fine or probation/suspension.
+Any intentional abuse or mistreatment to a rodeo animal will result in an automatic fine that doubles with each offence.
+The first offence is \$250.00, second offence is \$500.00, third offence is \$1000.00 and any additional offences will be reviewed by the Board of Directors.
+Offences are cumulative over the course of the contestant's career.